-I know your family members are jumping up and down saying, “I’ll take care of the dog.
+“I don’t really want another dog, but my kids do.”
+Your kids may be telling you, “I’ll take care of the dog.
 I’ll do all the work.”
 Sure they will.
-Just like they do with the dog you currently own.
-Say to yourself in the mirror, “I will be responsible for a second dog.”
-If you notice that you’re grinding your teeth—or sobbing—then you probably need to wait a few months and revisit the issue.
+Say to yourself, “I will be responsible for a second dog.”
+If you’re grinding your teeth or sighing a lot, then you probably need to wait a few months and revisit the issue.

 How to Introduce the Newcomer